-Some of the extra-special event skins fall flat compared to the others, and that’s why we must rate them.
+Some of the extra-special event skins fall flat compared to the others—and that’s why we must rate them.

 A clever riff on her original skin, Witch Mercy gets all the details right—the boots embellished with lightning bolts, a spellbook inscribed with “vitae,” her Caduceus Staff masked as a broom.

-Blizzard will make the skin available again next Halloween, just as they did this year.
 Those lucky enough to have nabbed Witch Mercy during the Halloween event—or desperate enough to buy her—get some bonuses, too.
 Blizzard added a few Witch Mercy voicelines to the game: “Did someone call for a witch?” and “My servants never die,” among others.

 Officer D.Va can arrest us any day.
 What makes this skin so cool is that her mech actually lights up with red and blue lights while blaring sirens.
 It started as a promotion skin in conjunction with Heroes of the Storm, but it’s not available in base loot boxes.